How to Choose the Best POS System for Your Small Business

 Invoices: Square Invoices is an easy way to send invoices to clients through our free POS app, Square Point of Sale.
 Invoices are always free to send and cost 2.9% plus 30¢ for each invoice paid securely online.
 If you need to charge a client or customer on an ongoing basis, say a weekly dog-walking service or monthly catering delivery, you can set up recurring invoices.
 Your customers can even securely store their cards on file so recurring invoices are paid automatically.
 The cost for Card on File is 3.5% plus 15¢ per invoice.
 However, invoices aren’t suitable for all types of business, and in general could be more appropriate for repeat clients.
 For one-time clients, it might be better to get payment in person so you’re not caught out with a customer who chooses not to pay.

 Square Cash for Business: You can get paid instantly for goods and services with Square Cash for Business.
-Payments are free for your clients to send and it’s just our standard rate of 2.75% for you to receive the funds.
+Payments are free for your clients to send.
 It’s fast, convenient, and best for occasional payments.
 However, it doesn’t come with the data analytics or other features you get from a small business POS system that can help you run your business.
 Also it may not appear as professional as invoices or a point of sale.
 As with invoices, there’s always the risk that a customer will decide not to pay, so unless you know your customer, it can be safer for your business to accept payments in person.

 3. What’s the difference between POS systems and cash registers?